 The Association pursues its objectives through providing structured opportunities for networking, sharing and learning, educational offerings, promoting evidence-based research, publications, representation on national bodies and influencing the development of national policy.
 Internationally it is strongly aligned with the European Association for Palliative Care (EAPC).

-Led by a Chairperson and the Board of Directors which is elected by the members, the Association is organized around a number of working groups and special interest groups designed to create forums for shared best practice and learning opportunities, and for members to further their professional development, education and research.
+Led by a Chairperson and the Board of Directors which is elected by the members, the Association is organized around a number of role play toys working groups and special interest groups designed to create forums for shared best practice and learning opportunities, and for members to further their professional development, education and research.

-The IAPC Council was established in 2010 to honour those who have made a long-standing commitment and contribution to the goals and devlopment of the IAPC and to palliative care services in Ireland and elsewhere.
+The IAPC Council was established in 2010 to honour those who have made a long-standing commitment and contribution to the goals and development of the IAPC and to palliative care services in Ireland and elsewhere.

 The IAPC Working Groups inform the strategic direction and policy decisions of the Board, thereby creating a strong foundation for the IAPC's position as the primary collective voice for palliative care in Ireland.